EzgiTastan/python_object_oriented_programming/README.md

 Delve into the concept of properties, allowing for controlled access to class attributes and enhancing code readability.

 ## How to Use:
 Feel free to leverage these solutions to enhance your understanding of intermediate Python concepts.
-Each solution is accompanied by my own interpretations and guidance in the comments, providing you with valuable insights.
+Each solution is accompanied by my own interpretations and guidance **in _the comments_**, providing you with valuable insights.

 ## Contribution:
 If you find areas for improvement or have alternative solutions, I encourage you to contribute to this repository.
 Let's create a collaborative space for Python enthusiasts to learn and grow together.